romene/Naturaily-netlify/_career/new-business-manager.md

     estimations&#44; project scope & technologies
   - Coordination of the offering process and its delivery
   - Contracts negotiation
-  - Fluent English
+  - Fluent English.
 nicehave:
   - Ability to build long-term relationships with the Clients
   - Understanding of the Clients business
   - Being target orientated
-  - Continuous persistence
+  - Continuous persistence.
 offer:
   - Great environment for personal development
   - A chance to develop internal projects